kolbasaegor/tinder-with-chuck/README.md

-# Tinder with Chuck
+# Tinder with Chuck v2

 Flutter project for 2nd retake.
 Assignment 1

 ## Description

-The application shows cards with jokes about Chuck Norris with a picture (random).
-There are buttons to update the card: like and dislike.
-You can also swipe the cards to the right and left.
+The application where there are cards with jokes about Chuck Norris and pictures.
+The cards can be swiped left, right and up (super like).
+Swipe up adds a joke to your favorite jokes.

 ## Screenshots

 Loading screen

 <img
-    src="screenshots/fas1.jpg"
+    src="screenshots/tc1.jpg"
     alt="drawing"
     height="400"
 />